 Or for the serious student: The Elements of Style

 Click on either to read more and/or add to your writer resource shelf.
 I’m guessing many have the Strunk and White.
-It’s been around as long as Dean Martin and Victor Borge.
+It’s been around as long as Victor Borge.

 What’s the worst grammatical/punctuation error you’ve made or seen?